-On February 2, 2021, we also announced that our ongoing patent suit with Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC, or together, Par, is now scheduled to begin on July 7, 2021.
-Eagle remains confident about this litigation given that Par's asserted patents claim a formulation with a pH of 3.7-3.9 and Eagle's proposed ANDA product specifies a pH outside of that range.
-The Company is confident that its ANDA will be approved in a reasonable timeframe.
+On February 2, 2021, we also announced that our ongoing patent suit with Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC, or together, Par, was rescheduled to July 7, 2021.
+The trial took place on July 7-9, 2021, and post-trial briefing was submitted on July 28, 2021.
+We remain confident about this litigation given that Par's asserted patents claim a formulation with a pH of 3.7-3.9 and our proposed ANDA product specifies a pH outside of that range.
+We are confident that our ANDA will be approved in a reasonable timeframe.